Fed Up With Fever Blisters?

 It seems my treatments have us taking a walk down memory lane, huh?
 First, I recommend Bactine, the stuff your mother used to chase after you with after you fell off your bike.
 Now, zinc oxide—the active ingredient in many diaper rash formulas?!
 I guess there's something to be said for the good old days, huh?

 I'm not just making this stuff up, though.
 There's actually some scientific evidence the zinc oxide treatment works.
-A combination zinc oxide/glycine cream was given to patients in the first 24 hours of herpes simplex 1 symptoms.
+A combination of zinc oxide/glycine cream was given to patients in the first 24 hours of herpes simplex 1 symptoms.
 They applied the cream every 2 hours until either the cold sore had healed or until the span of three weeks had passed.
 A placebo was given to the control group.
 The results showed the group applying the zinc oxide/glycine cream had faster healing times than those using the placebo.
-The ointment also reduced pain, blistering, itching and tingling.
+The ointment also reduced pain, blistering, itching, and tingling.
 I've found these results to hold true when I've used it myself.

 How to Use Zinc Oxide